yairpod/SEAPATH_CentOS_Stream_Kickstart/README.md

 part /boot/efi --fstype=efi --ondisk=/dev/sda --size=512 --asprimary
 ```
 Remove the line starting with `ignoredisk` if you wish to install on more then one disk.

+### Optional

+The default password for root and unprivileged users is "toto".
+To change it,
+replace [rootpw](https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html#rootpw) with encrypted root password.

+In the lines beginning with `user` change the value of `--password=` to [encrypted passwords](https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html#user) of your choice.

 Please consult the kickstart Documentation on https://pykickstart.readthedocs.io/en/latest/kickstart-docs.html